 Luckily for the tradesman, the fraud was detected in time and the customer was able to cancel the transaction.
 However, this isn’t always the case.
 If payments made by customers are done so willingly, banks are not obligated to reverse or reimburse payments, regardless of any irregularities.
 People who have been affected in the past have lost large sums of money from this, as much as £25,000 in some instances.

-Just this year, scammers have been contacting tradesmen posing as HMRC, usually by telephone.
+Scammers have recently been contacting tradesmen posing as HMRC, usually by telephone.
 They leave messages stating that the victim is under investigation and needs to make a payment immediately in order to panic them into making an immediate payment.
-HMRC has reported 84,549 reports of fraudulent tax refund messages in the month of March 2018 alone.
+HMRC reported 84,549 reports of fraudulent tax refund messages in one month alone.
 This scam is particularly believable as they adopt methods actually used by HMRC in order to garner credibility.

 To avoid getting caught out, you need to remain vigilant.
 If you receive a call from an official body such as HMRC, you’re well within your rights to terminate the call and call back using their official number as stated on their website.
 You may also receive emails from HMRC that may seem genuine, but there are some signs to look out for.